Christmas tree: Italy

-Christmas in Italy begins on 8 December with the Feast of the Immaculate Conception, the day on which traditionally Christmas trees are erected, and ends on 6 January of the following year with Epiphany.

-The tradition of the Christmas tree was widely adopted in Italy during the 20th century despite its Germanic origins.
-It appears that the first Christmas tree in Italy was erected at the Quirinal Palace towards the end of the 19th century at the behest of Queen Margherita.

-During Fascism, this custom was opposed because it was considered to be an imitation of a foreign tradition, as opposed to the typically Italian nativity scene.
-In 1991, the Gubbio Christmas Tree, 650 m tall and decorated with over 700 lights, entered the Guinness Book of Records as the tallest Christmas tree in the world.
+The Christmas tree tradition in Italy originated from Germanic influences introduced in the late 19th century.
+Queen Margherita of Savoy erected the first tree at the Quirinal Palace in Rome.
+Domestic adoption occurred in the 1960s, with families using branches from cypress, oak, or cork trees.
+Decorations consisted of oranges, clementines, candies, twine, candles, and lanterns.
+Italians erect trees on 8 December, the Feast of the Immaculate Conception, with exceptions in Milan on 7 December for Saint Ambrose and in Bari on 6 December for Saint Nicholas.
+Families assemble the tree together; adults position lights, while children place ornaments and the top star or angel.
+Trees remain until 6 January, the Epiphany.
+Public displays include the Vatican tree, established in 1982 by Pope John Paul II, and the hillside tree of lights in Gubbio.
+The light display on Mount Ingino overlooking the city, often called the Mount Ingino Christmas Tree, is sometimes described as the tallest Christmas tree in the world.

 Britain

 An engraving published in the 1840s of Queen Victoria and Prince Albert created a craze for Christmas trees.

 Although the tradition of decorating churches and homes with evergreens at Christmas was long established, the custom of decorating an entire small tree was unknown in Britain until the 19th century.
 The German-born Queen Charlotte introduced a Christmas tree at a party she gave for children in 1800.
 The custom did not at first spread much beyond the royal family.
 (Note: In 1829 the diarist Greville, visiting Panshanger country house, describes three small Christmas trees "such as is customary in Germany", which Princess Lieven had put up.)
 Queen Victoria, as a child, was familiar with it and a tree was placed in her room every Christmas.
-In her journal for Christmas Eve 1832, the delighted 13-year-old princess wrote:
+In her journal for Christmas Eve 1832, the 13-year-old princess wrote:

 After dinner [...] we then went into the drawing room near the dining room [...]
 There were two large round tables on which were placed two trees hung with lights and sugar ornaments.
 All the presents being placed round the trees [...]

 In the year following Victoria's marriage to her German cousin Prince Albert, in 1841, the custom became even more widespread as wealthier middle-class families followed the fashion.
 In 1842, a newspaper advertisement for Christmas trees makes clear their smart cachet, German origins and association with children and gift-giving.
 An illustrated book, The Christmas Tree, describing their use and origins in detail, was on sale in December 1844.

-On 2 January 1846, Elizabeth Fielding (née Fox Strangways) wrote from Lacock Abbey to William Henry Fox-Talbot: "Constance is extremely busy preparing the Bohemian Xmas Tree.
-It is made from Caroline's description of those she saw in Germany".